Tag Archive for: lichen

 Age: Adults and children accompanied by an adult.

 Weather policy: Date and time subject to change dependent on weather.
-Please check your email for updates on the morning of the event.
+Please check your email for updates on day before the event.

 COVID-19 Information: This program will be partially indoors, partially outdoors (an outside porta potty will be available).
 Please do not attend if you are experiencing or have experienced in the last week any symptoms associated with COVID-19 (fever, cough, shortness of breath, etc.)